-SSCh – Support and Sustain Children – is an independent, non-profit voluntary association based in Verdellino (BG).
-It was born in 2013 in the form of a purpose committee and then reached its current structure starting from 2018.
+Verdellino (Bg).
+It was founded in 2013 in the form of a purpose committee and then arrived at its current structure, starting in 2018.

 A distinctive element of SSCh is its physical presence in the places of intervention.
-Every help, support and activity is documented in monthly missions.
-Constant monitoring of the network of local collaborators, the correct investment of resources and distribution of aid to beneficiaries is carried out.
-Every resource invested – deriving from private donations or tenders – is meticulously tracked and reported.
+Every aid, support and activity is documented in monthly or bimonthly missions.
+Constant monitoring of the network of local collaborators, proper investment of resources and distribution to aid recipients is

 Il team